Number of staff and nature of the first instance authority

 • 4 or more highly qualified administrative officials of the Ministry of Interior, appointed by periodic public tenders.[6]

-The Territorial Commissions may be supplemented, upon request of the President of the National Commission for the Right to Asylum (CNDA), by an official of the Ministry of Foreign Affairs when, in relation to particular asylum seekers, it is necessary to acquire specific assessments of competence regarding the situation in the country of origin.[7]
+The Territorial Commissions may be supplemented, upon request of the President of the National Commission for the Right to Asylum (CNDA), by an official of the Ministry of Foreign Affairs when, in relation to particularly high number of asylum applications to be processed at the same time, it is necessary to acquire specific assessments of competence regarding the situation in the country of origin.
+Where necessary, the Commissions can also be chaired by prefectural career officials in retirement.[9]

 Before the appointment of the members of the Territorial Commissions, the absence of conflict of interests must be evaluated.[10]
 For the President and the UNHCR representative, one or more substitutes are appointed.
 The assignment is valid for 3 years, renewable.[11]